Cessna Citation Longitude

 The Cessna Citation Longitude is a business jet produced by Cessna, part of the Cessna Citation family.
+It remains the largest business jet by Cessna.

 Announced at the May 2012 EBACE, the Model 700 made its first flight on October 8, 2016, with certification obtained in September 2019.

 The aluminum airframe has the fuselage cross-section of the Citation Latitude, stretched by a seat row.

 Powered by Honeywell HTF7000 turbofans, it has a new ~28° swept wing and a T-tail for a 3,500 nmi range.